 Baron de Badassière is from the Picpoul de Pinet region of the Languedoc, near the coast of the south of France.
-The name of the wine refers to the Badassière vineyard which lies near the small town of Pomerols.
+The name of the wine refers to the Badassière vineyard which lies near the small town of Pomérols.
 In the 18th century, the vineyard belonged to Baron Charles Emmanuel, a colourful character who was rumoured to be the illegitimate son of King Louis XV.
-The wines are made exclusively for Liberty Wines by New Zealand winemaker Graeme Paul, with consultant Matt Thomson, at the Cave de Pomerols cooperative where the Vignes de L'Eglise range is also produced.
-This region benefits from a sunny, warm climate which encourages ripe, fruity flavours in the wines, while the coastal breezes help retain freshness and aromatics.
+The wines are made by New Zealand winemaker Graeme Paul, with consultant Matt Thomson, at the Cave de Pomérols cooperative.

 The Syrah grapes for this wine were grown in vineyards around Badassière in the Languedoc in the south of France.
 This region benefits from a sunny, warm climate which encourages ripe flavours in the wines, while the coastal breezes help retain freshness and aromatics.

-The grapes were macerated on skins, then pressed in the pneumatic press.
-The must was cold settled and then fermented at a controlled temperature of 20°C for seven to ten days.
+The grapes were macerated on their skins, then pressed in the pneumatic press.
+The must was cold settled and then fermented at a controlled temperature of 20°C - 23°C for 20 days.

-Deep red in colour, with complex spicy aromas leading to a richly structured palate, supple tannins and persistent length.
+This wine is deep red in colour, with complex spicy aromas leading to a rich structured palate, supple tannins and long length.
 Well-balanced with freshness that lifts the finish.